 First off, design-speaking, it looks absolutely amazing and continues the tradition of many of the Odyssey monitors from the brand.
 This is certainly one display that will take your setup to the next level.

 You're also getting a 3.5 mm audio jack if you fancy using your wired headset when gaming.

 Best Large Screen HDMI 2.1 Monitor - Asus ROG Strix XG43UQ

-First and foremost, this monitor packs 144hz, 4K with a 1ms response time for fast and high-resolution gameplay.
+It packs 144hz, 4K with a 1ms response time for fast and high-resolution gameplay.

 HDR with DisplayHDR™ 1000 certification combined with professional-grade 90% DCI-P3 colour gamut make for a potent combination when it comes to colour and contrast...brilliant if you want to experience next-gen in its near-fullest.

-Best HDMI 2.1 Monitor For Gaming So Far - LG UltraGear 27GP950 - £749.00
+Best HDMI 2.1 Monitor LG - LG UltraGear 27GP950

 This HDMI 2.1 monitor boasts some impressive specs under the hood, making it a showstopper for fast-paced gaming, but at high resolution.